DecentroDev/polkadot-sufficient-assets/packages/client/README.md

 **Here’s a breakdown of the configuration options:**

-**chains**: The network you want to transfer assets on.
+**sourceChains**: The network you want to transfer assets on.
 The library exports predefined chains, but you can also define your own (see below).
 **tokens**: The assets you want to transfer, including tokens used for transaction fees.
 You can use native or asset-based tokens as fee tokens if supported by the chain.

 **Defining a Custom Chain**